11COM

 Recommended Prior Learning

-It is recommended but not a requirement that students have taken Year 10 Business Studies.
+It is recommended, but not a requirement, that students have taken Year 10 Business Studies.
+Students can easily do Level 1 Commerce in 2025.

 Contributions and Equipment/Stationery